 - Easy to use.
 Go is designed to make life as easy as possible for developers.

 - Compatibility.
-Like many other languages, it is compatible with Windows, Mac OS X, Linux and FreeBSD systems.
+As many other languages, it is compatible with Windows, Mac OS X, Linux, and FreeBSD systems.

 - Open Source.
 It allows external users to develop new programs and libraries using it.